Fusion-Power-Plant-Framework/bluemira/documentation/source/radiation_transport/advection_transport.rst

 ignored if detached operation is expected.
 The model is predominantly intended to be used to calculate the charged particle heat fluxes on the first wall.

-Several input parameters are required to perform the analysis:

 Two input objects are required to perform the analysis:

 * an Equilibrium object, representing the equilibrium state of the plasma and the associated coils